leukosaima/ntailfy/README.md

 ## How it works

 1. Polls the Tailscale API at the configured interval (default: 60s)
-2. Determines device online status based on `clientConnectivity.controlConnected` field
+2. Determines device online status based on `clientConnectivity.connectedToControl` field
 3. Compares current device states with previous poll
 4. Sends a notification to ntfy when a device state changes (connected/disconnected)
 5. Logs a heartbeat every 10 polls showing device counts